elele20005/Rafiu_Link/README.md

 While server is running, utilize Insomnia, MongoDBCompass or similar program which can simulate API calls.
 Use the appropriate routes listed in the routes code.

 ## Credits
-Starter code provided by edX/BCS.
-All missing code was written by Rafiu Lawal.
-The BCS XPert Learning Bot and ChatGPT both provided some assistance.
-Instructor's and TAs' office hours and class recording vedios was also helpful to help troubleshoot the deployment onto Render.
+All code was written by me with assistance from various AI chatbots, including Claude, ChatGPT, and GitHub Copilot.
+I also wathed a lot of Youtube tutorials when troubleshooting issues with Insomnia.
+Additionally, several YouTube tutorials were referenced to better understand API structure as well.

 ## License
 This project is licensed under the MIT license and Apache 2.0.
 See the LICENSE file for details.